 10.5 HARQ-ACK information for PUSCH transmissions

 A UE can be configured a number of search space sets to monitor PDCCH for detecting a DCI format 0_1 with CRC scrambled with a CS-RNTI provided by cs-RNTI.
-The UE determines that the DCI format provides HARQ-ACK information for PUSCH transmissions based on an XYZ field value, as described in [5, TS 38.212], if a PUSCH transmission is configured by ConfiguredGrantConfig or is an activated PUSCH transmission configured by semiPersistentOnPUSCH.
+The UE determines that the DCI format provides HARQ-ACK information for PUSCH transmissions based on a HARQ-ACK bitmap field value, as described in [5, TS 38.212], if a PUSCH transmission is configured by ConfiguredGrantConfig and the DFI flag in the DCI format has bit value of 1.

-The HARQ-ACK information corresponds to transport blocks in PUSCH transmissions for a number of HARQ processesprovided by nrofHARQ-Processes for a serving cell of a PDCCH reception that provides DCI format 1_0 or, if DCI format 1_0 includes a carrier indicator field, for a serving cell indicated by a value of the carrier indicator field.
+The HARQ-ACK information corresponds to transport blocks in PUSCH transmissions for all UL HARQ processes for a serving cell of a PDCCH reception that provides DCI format 0_1 or, if DCI format 0_1 includes a carrier indicator field, for a serving cell indicated by a value of the carrier indicator field.